 - Go to a coffee shop - Boston Tea Party do really nice white hot chocolate

-- Go to the cinema - some cinemas offer student dicsount with an NUS card
+- Go to the cinema - some cinemas offer student dicsount with an TOTUM card

 - Listen to music - Rumours by Fleetwood Mac (it's a cracker!)

 - Play some sport - you can join our Move Programme